jdc20181/BeffsBrowser/README.md

-**Version 1.6.2 is ready to download ahead of the release date!**
+# Current Version

-I got it uploaded so I can begin working on the next release.
+1.6.2 is the current Version!